 The appraisal wells for the Iris and Hades gas condensate discoveries were drilled in 2019 and 2020, respectively.

-The appraisal well 6506/11-11 S was drilled about 20km west of the Asgard field for the delineation of the Iris gas condensate discovery.
-It was drilled to a vertical depth of 4,433m and measured depth of 4,443m below sea level, using the Deepsea Bergen drilling rig.
+The appraisal well 6506/11-11 S was drilled 20km west of the Asgard field for the delineation of the Iris gas condensate discovery.
+It was drilled to a vertical depth of 4,433m and a measured depth of 4,443m below sea level, using the Deepsea Bergen drilling rig.

 Drilled at a water depth of 382m in PL 644, the appraisal well encountered a 70m gas column in the Garn formation and multiple sandstone layers, totalling 55m with moderate to good reservoir properties.

-It indicated an estimated resource of between 25.15Mmboe and 75.47Mmboe.
+It indicated an estimated resource of between 25.15Mboe and 75.47Mboe.

 The appraisal well 6506/11-12 S was drilled on the Hades gas condensate discovery, about 5km west of the Morvin field.
-It was drilled to a measured depth of 4,150m and vertical depth of 4,062m below sea level, using the Island Innovator drilling rig.
+It was drilled to a measured depth of 4,150m and a vertical depth of 4,062m below sea level, using the Island Innovator drilling rig.

-The 6506/11-12 S well intercepted an 8m-long gas column in the Lange formation, having about 83m of sandstone layers with poor to moderate reservoir properties.
+The 6506/11-12 S well intercepted an 8m-long gas column in the Lange formation, having 83m of sandstone layers with poor to moderate reservoir properties.
 It was terminated in the Lange formation.

-Iris Hades field development plan
+Berling field development plan